lhcb/starterkit-lessons/06-building-decays.md

 > The `Selection` is the basic unit of the framework.
 It uses other `Selections` to process `LHCb::Particles` and writes them to a TES location easily findable through its `outputLocation` method.
 Additionally, it knows about other `Selections` that it requires to pass in order to obtain input particles through its `RequiredSelections` argument.
 > A `Selection` requires *all* of its `RequiredSelections` to pass.
 >
-> There are several types of selections, namely
+> There are several types of selections, for example
 >
 > - `Selection`, the most basic class.
 > - `MergedSelection`, which is used to join the output of several `Selection` objects into a single TES location.